 Welcome From the Board of Directors

 Mastin Robeson retired from the U.S. Marine Corps in 2010 after 34 years of active service, during which time he served in more than 60 countries.
 He saw combat in Liberia, Desert Storm, Somalia, Bosnia, Horn of Africa, Southern Philippines, Iraq, and Afghanistan.
-He commanded an infantry battalion, an infantry regiment, a Counter Terrorism Task Force in the Horn of Africa, two Marine Expeditionary Brigades, two Marine Divisions, and the Marine Corps Forces Special Operations Command.
-Mastin served in Iraq as General Dave Petraeus’ Director of Strategy, Plans, and Assessments, where he was responsible for writing and assessing the Crocker/Petraeus surge campaign plan.
-Additionally, he served as military assistant to Secretary of Defense William S. Cohen.
+He commanded an infantry battalion, an infantry regiment, a Counter Terrorism Task Force in combat, two Marine Expeditionary Brigades, two Marine Divisions, and the Marine Corps Forces Special Operations Command.
+Mastin served in Iraq as General Dave Petraeus’ Director of Strategy, Plans, and Assessments, where he was responsible for writing and assessing the Crocker/Petraeus Surge Campaign Plan.
+Additionally, he served as Military Assistant to Secretary of Defense William S. Cohen.

-Since 2010, Mastin has been president and CEO of TRGSolutions, a consulting ﬁrm that has assisted more than 20 companies in business development, marketing strategy, strategic planning, executive leadership, and crisis management.
-Mastin put his consulting business on hold in March 2013 to serve as president and CEO of Imperatis Corp in Arlington, VA.
+Since 2010, Mastin has been president and CEO of TRGSolutions, a consulting ﬁrm that has assisted more than 35 companies in business development, team building & leadership, strategic planning, executive decision making, and crisis management.
+Mastin put his consulting business on hold in March 2013 to serve as President and CEO of Imperatis Corp in Arlington, VA.

-In addition to his service in the military and with UWS, he is a member of the Prisma Health’s Operations Council.
-He has served as faculty at the U.S. Strategic Leadership Center, on three Boards of Directors, on two Boards of Advisors, and on a College Board of Trustees.
-Mastin is a husband of 38 years, father of four, and grandfather of ﬁve.
+In addition to his service in the military and as the Board Chair for UWS, he is the CEO of a start up drone company (Advance Drone Fusion Corp).
+He has also served as faculty at the U.S. Strategic Leadership Center, on three Boards of Directors, on six Boards of Advisors, and as a College Board of Trustees.
+Mastin is a husband of 44 years, father of four, and grandfather of ten.

 Heyward Clarkson was born in Pensacola, Florida on July 27, 1944.